ChanJeunlam/GEOG497-SP22/Roar/README.md

 1. Log into the ICS-ACI Portal: https://portal.aci.ics.psu.edu/
 2. Click `Interactive Apps` and choose `RHEL7 Jupyter Server`
 3. Most default options should be ok, but bump the number of hours requested up to how long you anticipate working in Jupyter.
-I’d recommend setting 4 for cores (and bumping this up if you are running into memory errors when executing code).
+I’d recommend setting at least 4 for cores (and bumping this up if you are running into memory errors when executing code).
 4. Click the blue `Launch` button.
 5. This will take you to a waiting page while your Jupyter session waits to launch.
 Once it’s ready to go, click the blue `Connect to Jupyter Server` link which will launch a JupyterLab interface.